I have been a server for over two decades, during which time I've worked at many, many restaurants.

 We all know the type.
 The ones who constantly need their shifts covered for life-or-death situations.
 This type will send multiple texts and can call you to the point of almost blocking them.
 But let's say you do give in and cover for the one who always needs it; they never return the favor when you are in need!

 6. The Ones Who Kiss Ass

 Yes, there are many.
 These are the types of servers who have two personalities: one when management is not around and another when they are around.
 They try to impress those in power by being the yes-person, showing how well they follow the rules.
 They also think telling management about other servers' bad behavior is the way to gain favor.
 This is the least popular type on the list.

 7. The Drama Queens

-You know the type of person where everything is a big deal?
-Well, the serving profession seem to draw this type of person to it, especially since many are aspiring actors and performers.
+You've certainly met people for whom everything is a big deal.
+The serving profession seems to draw this type of person to it, especially since many are aspiring actors and performers.
 The prima donnas fall into this category, too.
 Haven't you known a server who has stories to tell everyone each shift and is typically in a state of crisis?